Yash-Kavaiya/45daysdevops/Day-1/Day-1 | Fundamentals of DevOps.md

 * **Mobile app development companies:** DevOps can help mobile app development companies to release new apps and updates more frequently.
 * **Gaming companies:** DevOps can help gaming companies to deliver new games and updates more quickly and with less downtime.

 If you are interested in learning more about DevOps, there are a number of resources available online and in libraries.
-You can also find DevOps training courses and certifications.
+You can also find DevOps training courses and certifications